As with most any collectable; one of,

 paper quality...aged or toned, and overall wear to name a few.
 Does

 the note have problems?
 Is it stained, soiled, spotted, frayed, chinked,

 torn or filled with pinholes?
-As the Central Government of the
+In an attempt to control inflation, the Central Government of the

 Confederacy passed legislation from time to time to induce redemption

 of various CSA issues; is the the note cancelled, thereby indicating

 redemption?
 If so, is it bank hammer cancelled (CC), punch canceled